 Snowdonia in North Wales is a land full of history and myth, as well as being one of the most stunning walking locations in the UK.
 On this sociable weekend you’ll be taken out on easy walks to discover the hidden side to Snowdonia – to hear about the stories that shaped this land through King Arthur, Welsh Princes, sheep farming and the massive remains of the slate industry.

 During this weekend, we take inspiration from a new guidebook to low level walks in the area, published by Cicerone Press.
 The March 2020 date for this trip will be led by the guidebook author Alex, who is also a regular walking guide.
 Everyone on this date will get a complimentary copy of the book!

 In a nutshell:

-- Enjoy a day and a half of easy guided walks exploring the hidden side to Snowdonia, with a friendly and knowledgeable guide.
+- Enjoy two days of easy guided walks exploring the hidden side to Snowdonia, with a friendly and knowledgeable guide.

 - Relax in the guesthouse and enjoy freshly prepared food, and hot drinks whenever you want.

 - Explore the beautiful mountains that make North Wales one of the most popular walking destinations in the UK.